Love Notes on Financial Accessibility

 I’m so glad that you are here.

-I offer sliding scales to acknowledge that equitable exchange comes in many forms.
+I’m dreaming a relational, Post-Capitalist model, acknowledging that equitable exchange comes in many forms.
 I believe that authentic community is built by honoring our humanity, not just monetary resources, and that we are all inherently worthy of accessing spaces of wellness.
 Rest and connection are birthrights and there are so many circumstances driven by oppressive and supremacist structures that should not impact our access to care.
-With the support of BIPOC friends, single mothers, and elders in mind, the sliding scale model is open to anyone with a deep yes to be present at an offering.
+I know this model still won’t make it possible for everyone to join these offerings, but I want to commit to doing what I can, when I can, to remind us of our dignity and our belonging.
+This model is open to anyone with a deep yes to receive or be present at an offering.

 With Care,